Sausage Stuffing

 Rest and serve

-Let the stuffing rest 10 minutes so it sets and slices clean, then take a proud forkful and adjust with a pinch of salt if needed.
+Let the stuffing rest for at least 10 minutes before serving so it sets and slices more neatly.

 Substitutions